ErpNetDocs/tech/modules/crm/pricing/discount-management/concepts.md

 **Bonus programs**

-Bonus programs contribute a separate discount amount, calculated from **Bonus Line Discount Percent**.
+Bonus programs contribute a separate discount amount, calculated from **Bonus Line Discount Percent** of the applied bonus program.

 Its calculation depends on **Bonus Action**: